 \section{Introduction}

-The exponential growth of out-of-time-order correlator (OTOC) discussed first by Larkin and Ovchinnikov \cite{Larkin} in many years ago and recently revived by Kitaev \cite{Kitaev15a,Kitaev15b,Sachdev} has attracted a lot of attention in the physics community across many different fields, including condensed matter physics and high-energy physics.
-Especially, after discovering that the Lyapunov exponent being associated to the quantum chaos saturates the bound \cite {Maldacena15,Maldacena16, Kitaev15c} had attracted a lot of researchers to study the problems from conformal field theory and AdS/CFT duality \cite{Shenker13a, Shenker14, Roberts14, Shenker13b,Susskind,Liam,Verlinde,Kristan}.
+The out-of-time-order correlator (OTOC) is known to be an important quantity to indicate quantum chaos after the associated exponential growth property was discussed by Larkin and Ovchinnikov many years ago \cite{Larkin} .
+Since it was revived by Kitaev \cite{Kitaev15a,Kitaev15b,Sachdev} in recent years, the OTOC has attracted significant attention in the physics community across various fields, including condensed matter physics and high-energy physics.
+Particularly, after the discovery that the Lyapunov exponent saturates a bound \cite {Maldacena15,Maldacena16, Kitaev15c} many researchers have been drawn to study problems related to conformal field theory and AdS/CFT duality. \cite{Shenker13a, Shenker14, Roberts14, Shenker13b,Susskind,Liam,Verlinde,Kristan}.

-The function of out-of-order correlator (OTOC) is defined by \be C_T(t)=-\<[W(t),V(0)]^2\>_T \sim e^{2\lambda t} \ee To see the physical property therein we can consider the case of W(t) = x(t) and V = p.
-Then, by the classical-quantum correspondence we replace the commutation relation by Poisson bracket : $[A, B]/i\hbar\to \{A,B\}$ and see that $C_T(t) =\hbar^2({\partial x(t)\over \partial x(0)})^2 $.
-Define the Lyapunov exponent $\lambda$ by $|{\partial x(t)\over \partial x(0)}|\sim e^{\lambda t}$, which measures the sensitivity to initial conditions and the quantum OTOC grows as $\sim e^{2\lambda t}$.
-Thus we can read off the quantum Lyapunov exponent $\lambda$ from OTOC.
-It was the Maldacena, Shenker, and Stanford \cite{Maldacena15} who, from gravity side, found that the Lyapunov exponent is bounded by temperature T : $ \lambda \le {2\pi T}$.
-Along this way several literature had studied the problem under external field or higher gravity theory, for example in \cite{Andrade,Sircar, Kundu,Ross,Huang16,Huang17,Huang18}.
+The function of out-of-order correlator (OTOC) is defined by \be C_T(t)=-\<[W(t),V(0)]^2\>_T \sim e^{2\lambda t} \ee In the case of W(t) = x(t) and V = p the quantity $C_T(t) =\hbar^2({\partial x(t)\over \partial x(0)})^2 $ can be obtained by using the classical-quantum correspondence.
+We define the Lyapunov exponent $\lambda$ by $|{\partial x(t)\over \partial x(0)}|\sim e^{\lambda t}$, which measures sensitivity to initial conditions.
+Consequently, the quantum OTOC grows as $\sim e^{2\lambda t}$.
+Thus, we can extract the quantum Lyapunov exponent $\lambda$ from OTOC.
+Maldacena, Shenker, and Stanford \cite{Maldacena15} found from gravity side that the Lyapunov exponent is bounded by temperature T : $ \lambda \le {2\pi T}$.
+In this context, several studies have explored the problem under external fields or in higher gravity theories, as discussed in \cite{Andrade,Sircar, Kundu,Ross,Huang16,Huang17,Huang18}.

 The quantum mechanical method of calculating OTOC with general Hamiltonian was set up by Hashimoto recently in \cite{Hashimoto17,Hashimoto20a,Hashimoto20b}.
-For simple harmonic oscillator (SHO) the OTOC can be calculated exactly and is a purely oscillation function.
+For simple harmonic oscillator (SHO) the OTOC can be calculated exactly and is a purely oscillatory function.